-legislative authority to receive and investigate reports of abuse, neglect, exploitation, isolation or abandonment for
+and investigates statewide reports of abuse, neglect, self-neglect, exploitation,

 Vulnerable adult abuse is a crime!

 If the Aging and Disability Services Division, Adult Protective Service worker believes that a crime has been committed against a vulnerable adult, a referral is made to the appropriate law enforcement agency for possible investigation and prosecution.

 Protective services are provided if the individual is willing to accept these services.

 Who Can Report a Case of Vulnerable Adult Abuse?

 Any person may report an incident of abuse if they have reasonable cause to believe that a vulnerable adult has been abused, neglected, exploited, isolated or abandoned.
 All information received as a result of a report is maintained as confidential.

 Mandatory reporters must make the report immediately after the event, but no later than 24 hours after there is reason to believe that a vulnerable adult has been abused, neglected, exploited, isolated or abandoned.
 Mandatory reporters include:

 - Employees of hospitals and home health agencies

 - Adult or juvenile probation officers